 Processes change.
 Systems change.
 Therefore, people must change.
-The challenge is that as Peter Senge famously said, “People don’t resist change [systems and processes as much as] they resist being changed.”
+The challenge is that, as Peter Senge famously said, “People don’t resist change [of systems and processes as much as] they resist being changed.”

-In a world where new information is growing faster than ever, and according to reports by Forbes, by the end of this year, about 1.7 megabytes of new information will be created every second for every human being on the planet.
-How can leaders help themselves and their staff learn to go beyond the boundaries of acquiring new information into a place of adapting it and remaining flexible as needed?
+In a world where new information is growing faster than ever, and according to reports by Forbes, by the end of this year, “about 1.7 megabytes of new information will be created every second for every human being on the planet,” how can leaders help themselves and their staff learn to go beyond the boundaries of just acquiring new information into a place of adapting to it and remaining flexible?

-The emotional cycle of change, therefore, is what is lost in the change process.
-In order to make change personally and professionally transformational and organizationally sustainable, leaders must learn key behaviors to lead themselves, others and the organization, and Pam’s talk will certainly help you achieve that and much more.
+The emotional cycle of change is what is lost in the change process.
+In order to make change personally and professionally transformational and organizationally sustainable, leaders must learn key behaviors to lead themselves, others and the organization.
+Pam’s talk will help you achieve that and much more.

 The Art of Leading with Executive Presence

-What is Executive Presence, how to develop it, and how to use it to propel you forward in your leadership role for increased personal and organizational success?
+What is Executive Presence?
+How do you develop it?
+And how do you use it to propel you forward in your leadership role for increased personal and organizational success?
 Did you know “Executive Presence” makes up 26% of what it takes to get promoted?
 Your Executive Presence consists of your appearance, your confidence and how you are perceived.
 What is your Executive Presence saying about your promotability and leadership potential?

 Developing a winning executive presence with the ability to sway perception in your favor as THE leadership choice is an art.